 The ListerSR2 fitted to Pentargon is an air-cooled 2cyl diesel engine, produced in the late '60s, and designed to be used with plentiful supplies of fresh cooling air.
 The "M" version was developed for use in [working] boats, from where it gravitated to narrowboat use particularly in smaller models from 30ft to 36ft.
 The SR2M was fitted to a number of Springers of those dimensions at that time and mainly worked best when best understood.
 It was rated at 13BHP delivered at 2000rpm.
 When run at 1000rpm it develops about 5BHP and these revs are rarely exceeded in practice.

 "When Best Understood" is not used here glibly.
 Although the SR2 is very reliable and very well designed, perfect for the uses to which it was being put, most boat owners did not understand the fine points of using this fine engine to its optimum capability.

-During the first couple of years of current ownership the "BLACK SMOKE SYNDROME" was never experienced.
-Pentargon was rarely driven for more than about two hours at one time and never at other than about tickover revs (maybe 600-800rpm).
+During the first couple of years the "BLACK SMOKE SYNDROME" was never experienced.
+Pentargon was rarely driven for more than about two hours at one time and rarely at other than tick-over revs (600-700rpm).
 However the trip through England included some delays which had not been factored in and at times the boat was pushed at rather higher revs and for longer cruising periods .
-The "Syndrome" was not fully understood originally, leading to unexpected engine cut outs often in very embarassing circumstances.
+The "Syndrome" was not fully understood originally, leading to unexpected engine cut outs often in very embarrassing circumstances.
 But eventually a pattern emerged which allowed us to understand that the"Syndrome" could be anticipated, monitored and prevented!